Ten high-protein snacks that will help prevent grazing the candy bowls

 - Celery and peanut butter.
 Celery and peanut butter may be a superfood.
 Celery is mostly water and fiber, and peanut butter is a mixture of healthy fats and protein.
 This mixture can absolutely be a part of your weight loss plan.
 One serving contains a single stalk of celery and 1-2 tablespoons of peanut butter.
-Nutrition: each serving has between 150-200 calories with and 2-3 grams of fiber and 5-9 grams of fiber.
-The best part is it is high in the healthy mono-unsaturated fats.
+Nutrition: Each serving has between 150-200 calories with 2-3 grams of fiber and 5-9 grams of fiber.
+The best part is it is high in healthy monounsaturated fats.

 - Mixed Nuts.
-Mixed nuts are a great snack food.
+Mixed nuts are great snack food.
 The nutritional value depends on the exact mixture of nuts.
-The most common mixture is a combination of nuts to include peanuts, almonds, walnuts, Brazil nuts, cashews, hazelnuts, and pecans.
+The most common mixture is a combination of nuts including peanuts, almonds, walnuts, Brazil nuts, cashews, hazelnuts, and pecans.
 Nutrition: 170 calories per 1 ounce serving with 6-7 grams of protein and 2-3 grams of fiber.